Peninsula Downwind Classic

 • Recommended that a minimum of 1L of water is carried during the race

-The short course paddlers will have an IRB with them the whole time and a volunteer paddler accompanying the slowest paddler.
-Nevertheless paddlers need to have experience paddling in the forecast conditions as per the entry eligibility criteria
+The short course paddlers will have an IRB with them the whole time.
+Nevertheless paddlers need to have experience paddling in the forecast conditions as per the entry eligibility criteria.
+For the full water safety plan click here - https://www.mppaddlers.org/peninsula-downwind-classic-2

 • Open male SUP – top 3